-A newer and more advanced mode of radiation therapy which uses computer-controlled linear accelerators to precisely target the tumour.
+A newer and more advanced mode of radiation therapy that uses computer-controlled linear accelerators to precisely target the tumour.

 This treatment can be used on moving parts of the body, such as the lungs.
 CT imaging tracks internal movement, and the beam only works when the tumour is in the exact position.
 This enables a higher radiation dose to be administered due to its accuracy.

-Unlike other treatments, brachytherapy is the insertion of radioactive implants directly to the targeted area.
+Unlike other treatments, brachytherapy is the insertion of radioactive implants directly into the targeted area.

 When is radiotherapy used?